 Day 0.
 Arrival in Whitehorse, Yukon (you may want to arrive early to see the sights)

-Day 3-8.
+Day 3-4-.
 On Tsichu.
-The first day will be very small with some possible wading and lining.
-The river volume soon increases and we will be paddling many steep fast flowing class 1, 2 and class 3 rapids.
+The first days will be very small with some possible wading and lining.
+The river volume soon increases and we will be paddling many steep fast flowing class 1, 2 and rapids.

-Day 9-14.
-On Keele from Tsichu confluence past Natla Confluence to “Shell” Landing strip just above Twitya River.
-The river here is much bigger.
+Day 5-10.
+On the Tsichu to Keele confluence and on to Natla Confluence.
+The river starts to build in volume and rapids become class 2 & 3 with some larger sections that may have to be lined or portaged along the shore..
 Current is fast and rapids are wavy and fun.
 We’ll pass through a number of small canyons.
 We’d hope to take a day off in this section.